Kanu Sanyal

 Kanu Sanyal (1932 – 23 March 2010) was an Indian communist politician.
 In 1967, he was one of the main leaders of the Naxalbari uprising and in 1969 he was one of the founding leaders of Communist Party of India (Marxist-Leninist) (CPI (ML)).
-Sanyal committed suicide on 23 March 2010.
+Sanyal died by suicide on 23 March 2010.

 Formation and growth of CPI (ML)

 Kanu Sanyal joined communist politics, first as a member of CPI then CPI(M).
 He announced the formation of the original CPI (ML) on Vladimir Lenin's birthday in 1969 at a public rally in Calcutta.
 He came out with the seminal Terai report on revolution in India, which openly denounced the anarcho-nihilist policies of Charu Majumdar and his loyalists.

 After the failure of the Naxalite uprising, Sanyal went into hiding.
 The death of his colleague Charu Majumdar was followed by the breakup of the Naxalite movement, and Sanyal is claimed to have abandoned violent means and accepted parliamentary practices as a form of revolutionary activity.